 Choose two professional learning opportunities for all educators leading digital citizenship instruction that support their learning goals and level up their teaching practice.

 - Attend a professional development session by Common Sense staff, a Common Sense Ambassador, or a school project lead (in-person or virtually).
 This counts as two LEARN activities.

 - Attend a Common Sense webinar.
 Viewing two Common Sense webinars counts as two LEARN activities.

-- Attend a Distance Learning conversation.
-Two Distance Learning conversations count as one LEARN activity.
+- Attend a Distance Learning with Common Sense session.
+TWO Distance Learning sessions count as ONE LEARN activity.